sharpenedblade/sharpenedblade.github.io/content/articles/using-a-fully-signed-boot-chain-on-fedora-37.md

 Why don't distros just fix this security problem on supported hardware?
 It's _complicated_, but some distros are working on it.
 The existing solution to encrypt all of `/boot` is very fragile, and it also relies on support in `GRUB2`.
 There is a better way to fix the initrd hole, using modern UEFI features, without invasive system changes.
 How?
 By using `systemd-boot`, `sbctl`, `dracut`, and some clever scripts.
 We are going to create and sign a unified kernel image, then boot it with `systemd-boot`.

-## Disclaimer

-_I am not responsible for any bricked computers, loss of important data, wasted time, and/or other problems caused by this article.
-The views expressed in this article are mine and mine alone._
+_I am not responsible for any bricked computers, loss of important data, wasted time, and/or other problems caused by this article._

 ## Prerequisites